MahdiAll99/medimages-website/content/_index.md

           description: You're not a fan of coding? navigate the robust features of MEDimage using our intuitive interface app, eliminating the need for coding while ensuring powerful medical image analysis and radiomics extraction.
         - name: Versatile
           icon: rectangle-group
-          description: We provide a range of functionalities tailored to your requirements, encompassing image processing, feature extraction, model training, and analysis.
+          description: We provide a range of functionalities tailored to your requirements, encompassing feature extraction, model training, and automatic code generation of your experiments.
         - name: Resources
           icon: circle-stack
           description: The package provides diverse resources, including tutorials, code examples, and more, to aid users in getting acquainted with its functionalities.